Upgrade to Energy-Efficient, Double-Glazed Windows Near Clacton

 How does double glazing improve my home's energy efficiency?

-Double glazing traps a layer of air (or gas) between two panes of glass, creating an insulating barrier.
+Double-glazing traps a layer of air (or gas) between two panes of glass, creating an insulating barrier.
 This keeps warmth inside during winter and blocks external heat in summer, reducing your need for heating and cooling.

 What types of double glazing glass are available, and how do they differ?